 An incidental side benefit of varying time between pitches is that it also makes stealing a little more difficult.

 Every pitcher will have their own unique development path, depending on which tools are easier or more difficult to learn.
 Obviously, someone who throws hard will naturally gravitate to throwing hard as a main tool, while someone with uncommonly good accuracy will enjoy early success by hitting the corners of the strike zone.
 However, no matter what path a pitcher takes, it’s a good idea to work towards some degree of mastery of all four tools.

 I should point out that not everyone agrees with this.
 There is a school of thought that a player should work on nothing but throwing hard strikes (and perhaps locating those strikes) until they enter high school.
 The idea is that throwing nothing but hard fastballs strengthens the arm more than mixing in other pitches.
 Some people think that the other tools of pitching can be picked up at any time, whereas if you can’t throw hard by high school, chances are you’ll never be able to throw hard.
-I don’t agree with this line of thought.

 A balanced development progression for a pitcher may go as follows:

 - Increase velocity (see velocity section above for how to do this)

 - Vary location, focusing first on 3 spots: middle, low and away, and high

 - Combine the above into pitch sequences and combinations appropriate for young players (i.e. fastball down the middle, followed by low/away changeup, followed by high fastball)

 - Experiment with a beginner’s curveball, if it can be done safely